aayla-secura/mixnmatchttp/README.md

   * `sub`: rest of the path of the endpoint without a leading `/`, e.g. `bar` or `foo/bar`
   * `args`: everything following the endpoint's path without a leading `/`
   * `argslen`: the number of arguments it was called with (length of array from `/` separated `args`)
+  * `params`: a dictionary with parameters from endpoint mapped to the path

 ## Example: Implementing a server